serwy/sitepath/README.md

 ## Examples

 The directory `my_project` has your Python code.
-Let's make it importable, work within virtual environments, and not need setup.py.
+Let's make it importable, work within virtual environments, and not need setup.py or pyproject.toml.

     python -m sitepath link my_project/